Dawengit/Safe-Task-Space-for-Robot-Arm/README.md

 ## Camera Setup
 - Camera Parameters(config/camera_params.yaml)

-  For the program to compute the actual distance, you need to get the camera intrinsic parameter(Focal length and Principal point) and apply to the program:
+  For the purpose to compute the actual distance correctly, you need to get the camera intrinsic parameter(Focal length and Principal point) and apply to the program:
   ```bash
   camera:
     index: 2                # USB camera index